-We estimate that the net proceeds from the sale of based on an assumed initial public offering price of \$ shares of common stock that we are selling in this offering will be approximately \$ million based on an assumed initial public offering price of \$ per share after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of shares of common stock that we are selling in this offering will be approximately \$ million based on an assumed initial public offering price of \$ per share after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 If the underwriters' over-allotment option is exercised in full, we estimate that we will receive net proceeds of approximately \$ million.
-We will not receive any proceeds from the sale of common stock by the selling stockholder.

-We intend to use the net proceeds of this offering to fund our operations, including approximately \$ million for clinical trials, preclinical testing and other research and development activities, approximately \$ million for selling, manufacturing and general and administrative expenses and the remainder for working capital and other general corporate purposes.
+We intend to use the net proceeds of this offering, together with our existing cash and cash equivalents, to fund our operations, including clinical trials, preclinical testing and other research and development activities, sales and marketing expenses and the remainder for working capital and other general corporate purposes.

 The amounts actually expended for these purposes may vary significantly and will depend on a number of factors, including the amount of our future revenues, expenses and the other factors described under "Risk Factors."
-While we have no present understandings, commitments or agreements to enter into any potential acquisitions, we may also use a portion of the proceeds for the acquisition of, or investment in, technologies or products that complement our business.
+We may also use a portion of the proceeds for the acquisition of, or investment in, technologies or products that complement our business.
+However, we have no present understandings, commitments or agreements to enter into any potential acquisitions.
 In addition, we will retain broad discretion in the allocation of the net proceeds of this offering.
 Pending these uses, we intend to invest the net proceeds from this offering in interest-bearing, investment-grade securities.